theohbrothers/Convert-FolderToGitRepo/README.md

 A script to convert ancient folder(s) into a git repo.

 It is especially useful for converting old folders (possibly decade(s) old) into git repos, committing the files in chronological order they were created / modified (i.e. (using modified dates of files).
 That way, file metadata, especially date modified, is preserved in the `git log`.
-Optionally, allows specying an override `git author`.
+Optionally, allows specifying an override `git author`.

 ## How it works

-Gathers all modified dates of descending files of a folder.
+Gathers all modified dates of descending files of a given folder.
 Starting from the earliest modified date:

 - Does `git init`
 - Does `git add` each file matching the modified date